Reds vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the Reds have a record of 7-3.
+- In 10 games as the underdog over the last 10 matchups, the Reds have posted a mark of 6-4.

-- When it comes to the total, the Reds and their opponents are 8-2-0 in their previous 10 games.
+- In their previous 10 games with a total, the Reds and their opponents have combined to exceed the over/under on seven occasions.

-- The Reds' ATS record is 5-1-0 over their previous 10 games (six of those games had runlines set by sportsbooks).
+- The Reds have gone 5-1-0 against the runline over their past 10 games (six of those matchups had a spread listed by bookmakers).

 Reds Betting Records & Stats

-- The Reds are 5-3-0 against the spread in their eight games with a line set by sportsbooks this season.
+- The Reds have posted a record of 5-3-0 against the spread this season.

 Reds Splits